PetrKryslUCSD/FinEtoolsHeatDiff.jl/README.md

 ## How to run

-Here is a record of the session to install this package and test it.
+Here is a record of a session to install this package and test it.
 You should see something similar.
 The git bash running on Windows 10 was used in this example.

 ```
 PetrKrysl@Spectre MINGW64 /tmp/exp